Xunnamius/black-flag-extensions/README.md

 > `{ P: { demandThisOptionIf: [Q, R] }}` can be read as `Q ∨ R ⟹ P` or
 > `P ∨ ¬Q ∧ ¬R`, with truth values denoting existence.

-`demandThisOptionIf` enables checks to ensure the specified option is given when at least one of a group of arguments, or argument-value pairs, is also given.
+`demandThisOptionIf` enables checks to ensure an argument is given when at least one of the specified group of arguments, or argument-value pairs, is also given.

 For example: